aeternity/hyperchains-whitepaper/glossary.md

 Contains one keyblock and possibly one microblock.

 ### Keyblock
-A placeholder block indicating the leader that should produce a microblock.
+A block containing the state tree hashes and indicating which leader should produce a microblock.

 ### Microblock
 A block with transactions.